‘Bold And The Beautiful’ Spoilers: Shauna Spites Brooke – Targets A Drunk Ridge & Beds Him

 The Bold and the Beautiful spoilers reveal that Shauna Fulton (Denise Richards) has set her sights on a new man.
-The Las Vegas does not even mind that he’s married.
+The Las Vegas single mom does not even mind that he’s married.
 In fact, it appears as if she may have even targeted him to spite Brooke Logan Forrester (Katherine Kelly Lang).
-Shauna will spend the night with Ridge Forrester (Thorsten Kaye) and potentially wrecks a marriage, per She Knows Soaps.
+Shauna will spend the night with Ridge Forrester (Thorsten Kaye) and potentially wreck a marriage, per She Knows Soaps.

 Shauna has never claimed that she was a saint.
 B&B fans will remember that she hid her daughter’s paternity for years because she simply did not know who Florence Fulton’s (Katrina Bowden) father was.
 Afterward, she told her daughter that, at the time of her conception, she was partying so much that she initially thought that Bill Spencer (Don Diamont) was her father.
 However, genetic testing proved that Storm Logan was actually her daughter’s father.